Danske Bank: India

-Danske Bank has set up its own captive technology centre in India called Danske IT Services India Pvt Ltd.
+Danske Bank set up its own captive technology centre in Bangalore called Danske IT Services India Pvt Ltd. The centre was sold off to Infosys in 2023.

 Republic of Ireland

-Danske Bank's Irish subsidiary was formerly known as the National Irish Bank, and was originally the Republic of Ireland branch network of Northern Bank, one of the oldest banks in Ireland (dating back to 1824).
+Danske Bank's Irish subsidiary was formerly known as the National Irish Bank, and was originally the Republic of Ireland branch network of Northern Bank, the oldest 'joint stock' bank in Ireland (dating back to 1824).
 National Irish Bank was created as a separate entity in 1986, at first under the name Northern Bank (Ireland) Limited, when its then owners, UK-based Midland Bank, separated Northern Bank's operations in the Republic of Ireland from its Northern Ireland business.

 In 1987, both banks were acquired by National Australia Bank (along with Midland Bank's Scottish subsidiary, Clydesdale Bank).
 In 1988 the Republic of Ireland operation was renamed National Irish Bank Limited whilst Northern Bank Limited remained the name of the Northern Ireland operation.
 Nonetheless, a single management team continued to run both banks, which shared many services and back office functions.
 During this era, the logo of the National Irish Bank was that of the National Australia Bank (at the time), except that the red star had been recoloured green, and "Irish Bank" was added alongside the word "National".
 The original Northern Bank logo had been the Midland Bank griffin.

 On 10 May 2012, Danske Bank announced that Northern Bank and National Irish Bank would be merged on 1 June 2012, under the Northern Bank management team and the Danske Bank name, effectively reversing the separation between the two.
 The rebrand was completed on 18 November 2012.
 At the time the bank closed its 27 branches to focus on corporate and private clients.

 On 31 October 2013 Danske Bank announced it would be withdrawing all personal banking services in the Republic of Ireland on a phased basis in the first half of 2014.